 ESS provides temporary relief to individuals and families so they can begin to plan their next steps after an emergency.

 - personal services

 - public information

 Although ESS is designed to provide services to individuals affected by large disasters or emergencies, ESS is also provided during smaller scale emergencies, such as home or apartment fires.

 Volunteers are relied upon in all aspects of an ESS response.
 Emergency volunteers receive in-depth training to provide: personal assistance to evacuees, play an active role at a reception centre, participate in community special events, attend regular meetings, conduct personal emergency preparedness workshops, and much more.

-The Provincial Emergency Program (PEP) provides support for PEP registered volunteers and furnishes the essential legal authority to recognize volunteer group response as a part of the "official" government response.
+Emergency Management BC (EMBC) provides support for ESS registered volunteers and furnishes the essential legal authority to recognize volunteer group response as a part of the "official" government response.
 Thus, volunteer responders become eligible for Worker's Compensation Benefits and liability insurance.

 The City of Richmond is partnering with the Canadian Red Cross to deliver Emergency Support Services to Richmond residents displaced by fire and other emergencies.
 For more information on volunteering, visit the Canadian Red Cross.